danlidennydeng/React-Hooks-GreatStack/README.md

 useRef is a react hook that allow us to create mutable variables, which will not re-render the component.

 useRef is also used for accessing DOM elements.

+---

+The React useMemo Hook returns a memorized value.
+(It is like caching a value so that it does not need to be recalculated.)

+The useMemo Hook only runs when one of its dependencies gets updated.

+This can improve the performance of the application.
+There is one more hook in react to improve performance, that is useCallback hook.

+The useMemo and useCallback hooks are similar.
+The main difference is

+- useMemo returns a memorized value.
+- useCallback returns a memorized function.